marecotec/dsmtools/README.md

 * Terrain Tools
   * Tools for calculating terrain parameters from bathymetric data.

+#### Instructions
+You can run these scripts in standalone mode, through Pycharm project or as an ArcGIS Toolbox with a GUI (add to ArcToolBox, and navigate to your required tool).

 The development of this resource was supported by the SponGES project, which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 679849.